 The Physics Major is a firm basis for a career in medicine, law, business, sales, engineering, teaching, computing, biophysics, environmental science, or physics.

-Freshmen who declare physics as a major are strongly advised to take PHY 101 their first semester (unless they have AP credit for calculus).
-Also contact the math department to take a placement exam (math placement test) so that you can sign up for MAT 151, MAT 190, or MAT 191.
-It is also recommended to take CSC 130, CHE 111 and 114 during your first two years.
+Contact the math department to take a placement exam so that you can sign up for MAT 151, MAT 190, or MAT 196.
+It is also recommended to take CSC 120, CHE 111 and 114 during your first two years.

 Take all the physics courses through the 300-level.
 No 400-level courses are required.
-PHY 101 is optional.
 26 required credits of PHY

-Take 12 credits of 400-level courses in addition to the lower level courses.
-PHY 101 is optional.
-38 required credits of PHY.
+Take 9 credits of 400-level courses in addition to the lower level courses.
+36 required credits of PHY.